All Israel

 “President Isaac Herzog has stated on several occasions that he sees reaching an amicable solution between the parties as an important public interest,” the statement read.
 “As for the decision on the pardon request, the President will act solely in accordance with Israeli law, guided by his conscience, and in the best interest of the State of Israel.”

 Legal experts in Israel have noted the difference between a plea bargain and a free pardon.
-Yohanan Plesner, president of the Israel Democracy Institute, told the Times that some admission of guilt would likely form the basis for a plea bargain.
+Yohanan Plesner, president of the Israel Democracy Institute, told the NYT that some admission of guilt would likely form the basis for a plea bargain.

 “An admission of guilt, an expression of remorse, and an agreement to leave – or not to run – for office will be the essence of any plea bargain.
 If you forgo a prison sentence, that's the minimum that should be required.”